The list of 11+ sweet Chilean Desserts that filled your heart with sugars!

 Moreover, the pastry fillings made of pear and pumpkin puree are a star that differentiates it from other variations.

 Light, sweet and fruity, the pear empanadas are an excellent snack to have with tea on a sunny day.

 While the Chilean and UK called it Profiterole, people in the US know this tasty treat as Cream puffs.

-The pastry was known to be a crispy light ball filled with cream and topped with chocolate.
+That’s why there are many versions of this dish, including those in authentic Turkish desserts.
+Generally, the pastry was known to be a crispy light ball filled with cream and topped with chocolate.